Michael Joseph Murphy: Handling of Sex Abuse

 In a grand jury report released by Pennsylvania Attorney General Josh Shapiro, Murphy was criticized allowing "predator priest" Chester Gawronski to remain in the Erie Diocese after he received reports that Gawronski was sexually abusing children.
 Both Murphy and his successor Donald Trautman often reassigned Gawronski to different parishes between 1987 and 2002.
-An allegation of sexual abuse against Erie priest William Presley, who was transferred to the Harrisburg Diocese in 1986, had also been reported to the Diocese by his male accuser in 1982, 1987, and 2002.
+An allegation of sexual abuse against Erie priest William Presley, who was transferred to the Diocese of Harrisburg in 1986, had also been reported to the diocese by his male accuser in 1982, 1987, and 2002.

 Later life and death

-Approaching the mandatory retirement age of 75, Murphy resigned as Bishop on 2 June 1990, after an eight-year-long tenure.
+Approaching the mandatory retirement age of 75, Murphy resigned as bishop of Erie on June 2, 1990, after an eight-year-long tenure.
 He spent his 16 years of retirement at St. Patrick Parish in Erie.
-He later died at the infirmary of the Sisters of Mercy Motherhouse in Erie, aged 91.
+He died on April 3, 2007 at the infirmary of the Sisters of Mercy Motherhouse in Erie, at age 91.

+Viewpoints

+A promoter of the consistent life ethic, Murphy opposed both abortion and the death penalty.
+He wrote an open letter to Pennsylvania Governor Dick Thornburgh in 1986 voicing his opposition to the death penalty, saying, "We are disappointed, frightened, angered even to the point of vengeance when the lives of others become so warped and twisted that they have become destructive of life itself.
+We wonder why the gift of life was given to them.
+But the gift is not ours.
+Neither is it ours to say, 'They do not deserve to live!'"
+In a 1989 Christmas message, Murphy declared, "As a means to the peace which He promises us and indeed has made possible for us, may the Prince of Peace gift all of us and our nation with a real awareness of the sacredness of all human life, unborn no less than born."